 Affirmative Litigation Training

 Affirmative Litigation Training (ALT), offered through a combination of online and in-person learning activities, provides a comprehensive introduction to the process of prosecuting a complex affirmative case in federal or state court.
 It includes a mix of interactive sessions, webinars and multi-media lectures on the substantive law of claim justiciability, as well as practical exercises on discovery, complaint drafting, motion practice and emergency relief.
 Together, these elements, and the course as a whole, provide a solid foundation for strengthening legal aid practice and moving our community toward a renewed focus on high impact, change-oriented advocacy.
-ALT includes three weeks of online activities plus three days in-person.
+ALT includes three weeks of online activities plus three days in-person in Pittsburgh.

 Topics covered in this course include: